Not a subscriber?

 Done well, journey maps empower people to solve most, if not all, of your customer experience issues.
 They serve as long-term assets that can guide your business for years to come.
 Done poorly, journey maps can do more damage than good — they can confuse, misalign, and will be cast aside.

-To help you apply these “must-have” parts of successful journey maps, I’ve created a template that can act as a jumping-off point.
-You can also use it to experiment with what elements to include in your map.
+To help you apply these “must-have” parts of successful journey maps, I’ve created a template that can act as a jumping-off point below.

 Newsletter